ayazhantn/data-engineering-1/README.md

 Best-performing categories: bed_bath_table, health_beauty, and sports_leisure have the highest total number of orders.
 This suggests that nationwide consumer preferences are skewed towards household, health, and leisure products.
+Worst-performing categories include security_and_services, fashion_child_clothes and CDs_DVDs_musicals.
+These categories can be considered as points of growth by using promotions or improvement of supplied products variety.

 Q4.
 Are there noticeable regional differences in the delivery periods?